 At the end of the week, students used all of the newfound knowledge to create these White House booklets:

-You can download a free George Washington and Abraham Lincoln Fluency Sheet and Comparison Activity by clicking below:
+You can download a free George Washington and Abraham Lincoln Fluency Sheet and Comparison Activity by competing the form at the end of this post!

 To read more about the unit and purchase, click below: